Mahefa-MaH/goodbadecode/javascript_programming.md

-**Title:** Efficient JavaScript Array Filtering: Concise vs. Inefficient
+**Title:** Efficient JavaScript Array Filtering: Two Approaches

-**Summary:**  The key difference lies in utilizing the built-in `filter()` method for efficient array manipulation versus manually iterating with a `for` loop, which is slower and more prone to errors.
+**Summary:**  This example demonstrates the difference between using `filter()` directly versus using a `for` loop for filtering an array in JavaScript.
+The `filter()` method offers a more concise, readable, and often more performant solution for filtering arrays based on a condition.

 **Good Code:**